img-responsive

 The RoboSense Challenge aims to advance the state of robust robot sensing across diverse robot platforms, sensor types, and challenging sensing environments.

-Five distinct tracks are designed to push the boundaries of resilience in robot sensing systems, covering critical tasks such as vision-language fusion for driving, sensor placement optimization, dense SLAM, cross-view matching, and multi-platform sensor adaptation.
-Each track challenges participants to address real-world conditions such as sensor failures, environmental noise, and adverse weather, ensuring that perception models remain accurate and reliable under various real-world scenarios.
+Five distinct tracks are designed to push the boundaries of resilience in robot sensing systems, covering critical tasks such as vision-language fusion for driving, social navigation, sensor placement optimization, cross-view matching, and robust 3D object detection.
+Each track challenges participants to address real-world conditions such as platform discrepancies, sensor failures, environmental noises, and adverse weather conditions, ensuring that robot sensing models remain accurate and reliable under real-world scenarios.

 The competition provides participants with datasets and baseline models relevant to each track, facilitating the development of novel algorithms that improve robot sensing performance across both standard and out-of-distribution scenarios.
 A focus on robustness, accuracy, and adaptability ensures that models developed in this challenge can generalize effectively across different conditions and sensor configurations, making them applicable to a wide range of autonomous systems, including vehicles, drones, and quadrupeds.